 Preventing and minimising data breaches is increasingly important with the growing costs of dealing with cyber attacks, including the time and costs of responding to data breaches, the business interruption costs, potential loss of reputation and ongoing impact to the bottom line as well as the time and costs involved in regulatory investigations and potential legal actions.

-The EU’s General Data Protection Regulation (GDPR) will apply and be enforced from 25 May 2018.
-The GDPR imposes significant change to privacy laws in Europe and organisations that fail to comply face heavy fines of up to 4% of annual global turnover or up t0 €20 million, whichever is the greater.
-The GDPR will have global impact because it applies to businesses operating in the EU as well as businesses outside the EU who offer goods or services or monitor the behaviour of individuals in the EU.
+The EU’s General Data Protection Regulation (GDPR) enforced from 25 May 2018, imposes significant change to privacy laws in Europe and organisations that fail to comply face heavy fines of up to 4% of annual global turnover or up t0 €20 million, whichever is the greater.
+The GDPR applies to businesses operating in the EU as well as businesses outside the EU who offer goods or services or monitor the behaviour of individuals in the EU.
 Please read more about the GDPR and its implication on Australian businesses here: GDPR: Change to European privacy laws and its impact on Australian businesses.

 Sibenco Legal & Advisory provides your organisation with:

 - Solutions to embed privacy-by-design into new processes, products and services to reduce future privacy compliance costs.

 - Privacy and data impact assessments – PIAs/DIAs.

 - Effective response to data breach incidents, including complying with prompt notification requirements to regulators, customers and clients.

 To ensure your organisation’s legal and regulatory privacy obligations are met and privacy breaches are minimised, Sibenco will review and/or develop a privacy framework for your organisation.

 Sibenco will create a holistic privacy framework tailored to the unique needs of your organisation.
 We embed privacy in your organisation by:

 - Developing processes for ‘privacy by design’ to be included at the start of new projects and processes, or for new products and services;